shopsys/shopsys/UPGRADE-14.0.md

     -   ExtendedNextLink was refactored
         -   remove static type from your links
         -   if you have custom types, we moved it from STATIC_PAGES to CUSTOM_PAGES
+    -   use BroadcastChannel to refresh cart
+        -   whereever you use modifications for cart there should be also implemented the same behavior
+        -   Removed isCartEmpty value from useCurrentCart.
+This was causing unnecessary checks for cart value after check if isCartEmpty, because Typescript was not able to recognise that cart value is already checked.
+For the same reason some handling cases were more difficult to write and understand.
+Also check for cart exist (!cartUuid && !isUserLoggedIn) was needed basically everywhere where cart values were using, this was added to this hook and now cart value is consistent
+    -   remove EmptyCartWrapper
+        -   this component was making whole order process very difficult to predict behavior, now we have the logic from this component splitted into each page of the order process which makes it much more predictable
+        -   also this fixes bug with infinite cart page loading